HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

   )
 }}

 The most widely used resource hint is `dns-prefetch` (36.4% on mobile); which is unsurprising, considering it was introduced in <a hreflang="en" href="https://caniuse.com/link-rel-dns-prefetch">2009</a>.
 With the widespread use of HTTPS, in many cases it should be replaced with `preconnect` (12.7% on mobile).
-Considering that the `preload` hint is comparatively new, first appearing in Chrome in <a hreflang="en" href="https://groups.google.com/a/chromium.org/g/blink-dev/c/_nu6HlbNQfo/m/XzaLNb1bBgAJ?pli=1">2016</a>, it is the second most widely adopted resource hint (22.1% on mobile) and is seeing constant growth year-on-year - a testament to the importance and flexibility of this directive.
+Considering that the `preload` hint is comparatively new, first appearing in Chrome in <a hreflang="en" href="https://groups.google.com/a/chromium.org/g/blink-dev/c/_nu6HlbNQfo/m/XzaLNb1bBgAJ?pli=1">2016</a>, it is the second most widely adopted resource hint (22.1% on mobile) and is seeing constant growth year-on-year—a testament to the importance and flexibility of this directive.

 As shown in the charts above, the adoption rates on mobile and desktop are near-identical.

-### By Rank
+### By rank

 {{ figure_markup(
   image="rel-preload-adoption-by-rank.png",